 Enterprise Products Partners L.P. (the "Partnership," NYSE: EPD), Enterprise GP Holdings L.P. ("Holdings," NYSE: EPE), and their respective general partners entered into an Agreement and Plan of Merger dated September 3, 2010 (the "merger agreement").
-Pursuant to the merger agreement, all Holdings units (including 13,921 Holdings units issued in a transformation of the 0.01% economic general partner interest of Holdings immediately prior to the merger), or 139,208,985 units, converted into 208,813,477 common units representing limited partner interests in the Partnership ("Partnership common units").
-The merger agreement and related documents also provided for (i) the cancellation of the Partnership's incentive distribution rights held indirectly by Holdings through its ownership of the Partnership's general partner (the "Partnership GP"), (ii) the conversion of the Partnership GP's 2% economic interest in the Partnership and (iii) the cancellation of 21,563,177 Partnership common units owned by Holdings.
+Pursuant to the merger agreement, all Holdings units (including 13,921 Holdings units issued in a transformation of the 0.01% economic general partner interest of Holdings immediately prior to the merger), or 139,208,985 units, converted into 208,813,454 common units (net of 23 fractional common units cashed out) representing limited partner interests in the Partnership ("Partnership common units").
+The merger agreement and related documents also provided for (i) the cancellation of the Partnership's incentive distribution rights held indirectly by Holdings through its ownership of the Partnership's general partner (the "Partnership GP"), (ii) the conversion of the Partnership GP's 2% economic interest in the Partnership into a non-economic general partner interest in the Partnership and (iii) the cancellation of 21,563,177 Partnership common units owned by Holdings.